OpenSourceBrain/StochasticityShowcase/README.md

 Stochasticity Showcase
 ======================

-A repository for neuronal models containing stochastic elements (e.g. input currents, syanpses, ion channels) in various formats.
+A repository for neuronal models containing stochastic elements (e.g. input currents, synapses, ion channels) in various formats.

+This will be used to create tests to verify stochastic elements are producing statistically identical behaviour across different implementations.

 Initial target formats: NeuroML2, PyNN, NEURON...